Sayless-Digital/Success-Family-V4/docs/EMAIL_SYSTEM.md

     "from": "sender@example.com",
     "to": ["recipient@successfamily.online"],
     "subject": "Email subject",
-    "html": "<p>Email HTML content</p>",
+    "html": "<p>Email HTML content</p>",  // May be null
-    "text": "Email text content"
+    "text": "Email text content"  // May be null
   }
 }
 ```

-## Migration from Inbound to Resend

-The platform previously used Inbound API but has been migrated to Resend for better reliability and features:

-- **Simpler API**: Resend has a cleaner, more intuitive API
-- **Better deliverability**: Improved email delivery rates
-- **Batch sending**: Support for sending to multiple recipients efficiently
-- **Better documentation**: More comprehensive docs and examples
-- **Webhook support**: Built-in support for receiving emails via webhooks
+**Important**: The `html` and `text` fields may be `null` in the webhook payload.
+The webhook endpoint automatically fetches the full email content from the Resend API if these fields are missing.

 ## Future Enhancements